 Edmund nodded.
 “But the same could be said for a lot of people.
 She’s still, I believe, a fundamentally good person.”

 The guild leader sighed, not able to really say otherwise.
 Out of the corner of his eye, he saw Gregory making his way towards them.
-He spoke quietly, quickly.
+He spoke softly and quickly.
 “Your paperwork is done.
-So if you have other things to tend to — I will not object.
-But your parents.
-Will they come here?”
+So if you have other things to tend to, I will not object.
+But your parents…will they come here?”

 Edmund shook his head.
 “They will follow me to an estate south of town or they will stay at home.
 They are not so easy to persuade of any other possibility.
 My parents are old.
 They do not like change.
 But they also do not like the idea of my leaving them.”

 Wilhelm smiled ironically at Edmund’s assessment.
 “Age has nothing to do with it.
 My wife prefers her home, but I have insisted she come here.
 She has no choice in the matter.
 And your parents are no different from others, I would guess.”
-He eyed the lion blinking at them expectantly and groaned inwardly.
-“So are we to watch this lion until you return?
+He eyed the lion blinking at them expectantly and inwardly cringed.
+“So are we to watch this lion until you return?”

 “I DON’T NEED BABYSITTING,” the creature pouted.
 “I KNOW MY WAY TO EDMUND.
 I WILL GO WHEN IT GETS DARK OR I GET BORED.
 EDMUND WILL BE LONELY WITH JUST GALAHAD.”